yohasebe/openai-chat-api-workflow/README.md

 ## Image/PDF Understanding

-?> Currently image understanding is not supported for the `o3-mini` model.
-If a `o3-mini` model is selected and an image is sent for understanding, the workflow will automatically switch to the `gpt-4.1` model for that query.

 Image understanding can be executed through the `openai-vision` command.
 It starts capture mode and lets you specify a part of the screen to be analyzed.
 Alternatively, you can specify an image file (jpg, jpeg, png, gif) using the "OpenAI Vision" file action.

 <kbd><img src="./docs/img/openai-workflow-vision.gif" width="700"></kbd>